 A. Selection Process: All acceptable proposals will be evaluated by a review team on the basis of the evaluation criteria set forth in this section.
-The Application Selection Committee (ASC) will select the proposal(s), which best meets, the requirements of this RFP.
+The Application Selection Committee (ASC) will select the proposal(s) which best meets the requirements of this RFP.
 Contingent on availability of funds, one or more of the highest scoring proposals will be selected for funding.
 The Division is not bound to selection of the lowest cost proposal.
-The Committee reserves the right to negotiate subgrant funding and performance levels, and assign any award contingencies it feels are prudent.
+The Committee reserves the right to negotiate subgrant funding and performance levels, and to assign any award contingencies it feels are prudent.

 Evaluation and scoring will be based on the written proposals received.
-The Division reserves the right, however, to request additional written or oral information regarding those highest scoring proposals from which the final selections will be made.
+The Division reserves the right, however, to request additional written or oral information regarding any proposals from which the final selections will be made.

 After evaluation and selection of successful respondent(s), the Issuing Office shall make formal notice of award.
-Written notice shall be provided all respondents to this RFP.
+Written notice shall be provided to all respondents to this RFP.
 The State reserves the right to revoke this notice of award if subsequently found to be in error, made on the basis of inaccurate information, or otherwise in the best interest of the State.

-Evaluation Criteria : Factors that may be evaluated include, but are not limited to those categories described below: CA TEGORY MAXIMUM POINTS OF RGANIZATION OR BUSINESS QUALIFICATIONS10 points 1.)
+Criteria : Factors that may be evaluated include, but are not limited to those egories described below: CA TEGORY MAXIMUM POINTS GANIZATION OR BUSINESS QUALIFICATIONS10 points 1.)
 Experience training within a specific industry or area of client need.
-Where applicable, success with prior STEP, JTPA, or WIA training projects.
-(3 points) 2.)
-Staff knowledge-ability regarding industry standards, certifications, or areas of specific client need.
-Satisfactory financial management and administrative capacity.
-(3 points) 3.)
-Certified or Exempted by the Alaska Commission on Post-Secondary Education (ACPE).
-(3 points) PR OJECT DESIGN25 points 1.)
-Recruitment methodology effective for targeted region and STEP population.
-(5 points) 2.)
-Screening and assessment of applicants adequately evaluates training readiness, possession of requisite basic skills for training success, and identifies issues, which could undermine training efforts.
+Staff knowledge regarding industry standards, certifications, or areas of specific client need.
+Where applicable, success with prior STEP, Job Training Partnership Act (JTPA) or Workforce Investment Act (WIA) training projects (4 points) 2.)
+Adequate accounting controls to assure reliable data, operational efficiency, and compliance with program requirements and generally accepted accounting principles.
+Sufficient administrative capacity for program implementation and oversight.
+(4 points) 3.)
+Certified or exempted by the Alaska Commission on Post-Secondary Education (ACPE).
+(2 points) PR OJECT DESIGN25 points 1.)
+Recruitment methodology effective for targeted region and STEP population (5 points) 2.)
+Screening and assessment of applicants adequately evaluates training readiness, possession of requisite basic skills for training success, and identifies issues that could undermine training efforts.
 (5 points) 3.)
 Applicant selection is competitive, and selections are made from a pool of eligible applicants at least twice the size of the number to be trained.
 (5 points) 4.)
 Curriculum is included with the proposal.
-Curriculum is thorough, appropriate and where it has been used previously, it demonstrates a successful "track record".
-Where indicated or appropriate, attach documentation the affiliation of the proposed curriculum with a national organization and/or licensing or certification program.
+Curriculum is thorough, appropriate, and where it has been used previously, demonstrates a successful "track record."
+Where indicated or appropriate, attach documentation confirming the affiliation of the proposed curriculum with a national organization and/or licensing or certification program.
 If the curriculum is linked to or supported by a labor organization, attach documentation of this linkage or support.
 (5 points) 5.)
-Employer Commitment to Hire?
+Employer commitment to hire?
 (3 points) Strong likelihood of employment within the industry?
-(2 points) RE SULTS 35 points Ho w well does the proposal address STEP Service Priorities?
+(2 points) RE SULTS 35 points Hov w well does the proposal address STEP Service Priorities?

 1.)
-How likely is it that the proposed training will result in participant employment, retention, or increased earnings?
-(15 points) 2.)
+How likely is it that the proposed training will result in participant employment, retention or increased earnings?
+(15 points)

+2.)
 Will the proposed training result in industry-recognized certification?
 A documented increase in skills or competencies?
 (5 points)

-3.)
-Is targeted employment in an area of high demand?
-(5 points)
+- 3.)
+Is targeted employment in Construction, Health Care, Information technology, and transportation?
+(10 points) - 4.)
+Does the proposal target geographic areas of high unemployment, or areas with high numbers of discouraged workers?
+(3 points) - 5.)

-- 4.)
 Does proposal target occupations currently dominated by non-resident or alien workers?
-(5 points) - 5.)
-Does the proposal target geographic areas of high unemployment, or areas with high numbers of discouraged workers?
-(5 points)
+(2 points)

-BUDGET......30 points
+BUDGET.....30 points